-To make the custard, most recipes use a combination of heavy cream or half & half mixed in with whole milk.
-In addition, in some of their bread pudding recipes Cooks Illustrated magazine suggests adding a few extra egg yolks into the batter to increase its fat content.
+Most recipes use a combination of heavy cream or half & half mixed in with whole milk to make the custard.
+In addition, in some of their bread pudding recipes, Cooks Illustrated magazine suggests adding a few extra egg yolks into the batter to increase its fat content.
 In their classic bread pudding recipe, they even go as far as not adding any of the egg whites into the custard.

-Though I have tried that in the past, I personally liked the custard that was made with using regular eggs with a few additional yolks added into the custard.
+Though I have tried that in the past, I personally liked the custard that was made using regular eggs with a few additional yolks added to the custard.

-Find the best liquid to bread ratio: This one was a tough one, as I wanted to find a formula that was foolproof.
-However, after a few tries, I learned that if the bread absorbs all the liquid you would end up with a bread pudding that is moist inside, but crusty outside.
+Find the best liquid-to-bread ratio: This one was tough, as I wanted to find a foolproof formula.
+However, after a few tries, I learned that if the bread absorbs all the liquid, you would end up with a bread pudding that is moist inside but crusty outside.
 So if you have leftover liquid, it is a good idea to add more bread until it is all soaked.
 And visa versa…

 Experiment with maple syrup and honey: Now, I know that both brown and granulated sugars are usually the go-to sweeteners for bread puddings.
 While I have no objection to that I recommend giving maple syrup and honey a try.
 I found that both maple syrup and honey offer a similar taste with yet another layer of added flavor to the end product.